intersystems/InterSystems-IRIS-Smart-Factory-Starter-Pack/README.md

 # Tutorial

-The wiki (https://github.com/intersystems/asp-oee/wiki/Tutorial) of this repository has a tutorial that explaines the example that has been delivered as a PostMan project and how to use & update the generated model.
+The wiki (https://github.com/intersystems/asp-oee/wiki/Tutorial) of this repository has a tutorial that explains the example that has been delivered as a PostMan project and how to use & update the generated model.